davidalantodd/swe-nasa-pics/README.md

 might be broken down?
 Which bits do they think are components?
 What might the family tree look like?

+### A11y

+The image has no alt text!
+Check the developer console for the log of the data returned by the api.
+Is there something in there we could use for the alt text?
+Let's do it!

+Any other a11y concerns?
+(What is it like interacting with this site using keyboard only?
+Is tabbing good?)

 ### Add some components

 The [MUI 5](https://mui.com/material-ui/) library is installed.
 You can see we